graphql-java/graphql-java/README.md

 #### Relay and Apollo Support

-There is a very basic support for [Relay](https://github.com/facebook/relay) and [Apollo](https://github.com/apollographql/apollo-client) included.
-Apollo will work with any schema, but Relay requires that your schema follows the Relay specification.
+Very basic support for [Relay](https://github.com/facebook/relay) and [Apollo](https://github.com/apollographql/apollo-client) is included.
+While Apollo works with any schema, your schema will have to follow the Relay specification in order to work with Relay.
 Please look at https://github.com/andimarek/todomvc-relay-java for an example project how to use it.

 Relay and Apollo send queries to the GraphQL server as JSON containing a `query` field and a `variables` field.
 The `query` field is a JSON string,